what this Event is about

 Cardiac disease is a leading cause of maternal morbidity and mortality both in Australia and worldwide.
 Midwives play a vital role in early detection and intervention, helping to prevent serious injury or death by recognising and addressing cardiac complications promptly.

-The Nurses have provided this unique Seminar for Nurses Network in response to compelling global recommendations for our Midwifery Colleagues.
+The Nurses for Nurses Network has provided this unique Seminar in response to compelling global recommendations for our Midwifery Colleagues.

 Alignment with Global Recommendations: